What is DACA?

 DACA requires meeting some stringent application requirements.
 Immigrants up to age 31 can file for deferred action.
 In addition, you must be at least 15 years or older to request DACA.
 Requirements for filing include:

 - Applicants must have entered the U.S. unlawfully before their 16th birthday

 - The child must have lived continuously in the U.S. since June 15, 2007

 - The applicant was under age 30 on June 15, 2012, meaning they were born on June 16, 1981, or after that

 - They were physically present in the country on June 15, 2012, and at the time, they made their request for deferred action.

 - Applicants had no lawful status on June 15, 2012

-- The applicant has no convictions relating to a felony or serious misdemeanor, has three or more misdemeanors, and does not pose a threat to national security or public safety
+- The applicant has no convictions relating to a felony or serious misdemeanor, has three or more misdemeanors, and does not threaten national security or public safety.

 If you have questions about whether or not you meet the requirements, talk to one of our immigration lawyers at our law office.